Brett Kirk

-Brett Kirk (born 25 October 1976) is a former Australian rules football player and captain of the Sydney Swans and was the AFL's International Ambassador.
-Kirk is currently serving as an assistant coach with the Sydney Swans.
+Brett Kirk (born 25 October 1976) is a former Australian rules football player who was the captain of the Sydney Swans.
+He currently serves as an assistant coach with the Swans.

 Kirk played 241 games for the Swans since making his debut in 1999, including the final 200 without missing a match.
 He was nominated All-Australian in 2004.
 Kirk won the best and fairest twice, in 2005, the year the club won the AFL premiership, and again in 2007.
 He was co-captain of the Swans from 2005 to 2010.

 He was regarded as "one of the toughest and most respected midfielders in the competition".

 Early life

-Kirk was born in Albury, New South Wales to parents Noel (a North Albury and Burrumbuttock football player) and Sue.
+Kirk was born in Albury, New South Wales, to parents Noel (a North Albury and Burrumbuttock football player) and Sue.
 He played his junior football with North Albury Football Club.

 He was recruited to the Sydney Swans as a mature-aged rookie in 1996 but twice dropped from the team after playing in the reserves competition, but he found his way back onto the list.
-In 1997 and 1998 he went back to North Albury in the Ovens and Murray league.
-However the Swans gave him another chance in 1999 at the age of 22, once again adding Kirk to their list.
+In 1997 and 1998 he went back to North Albury in the Ovens and Murray Football League.
+However, the Swans gave him another chance in 1999 at the age of 22, once again adding Kirk to their list.